Embird Embroidery Software

 Lettering - Text Tools

-Studio includes such a lettering tool with multiline text support.
+Studio provides a comprehensive lettering tool with full multiline text support.

 Alphabets versus Font Engine

-2. Font Engine system: common TrueType and OpenType fonts widely used in various text and graphic programs.
-In the following text, they will be referred to as system fonts.
+2. Font Engine system: Standard TrueType and OpenType fonts commonly used in text and graphic software.
+These are referred to as "system fonts."

-Studio also allows the use of system TrueType and OpenType fonts.
-These fonts are automatically converted into Studio's vector format and can be filled with plain fill, motif fill, or auto-column stitches and/or outlined with all types of outlines available in Studio.
+Studio also enables the use of system TrueType and OpenType fonts.
+These are automatically converted into a vector format and can be rendered using plain fill, motif fill, or auto-column stitches, with various outline options available.

-Both font kinds are converted to embroidery objects and stitches and become part of the digitized design.
+Both font types are converted into embroidery objects and stitches, becoming an integrated part of the design.

-Support for TrueType and OpenType fonts in Studio requires a registered Font Engine, which is an optional plug-in for Embird software.
+TrueType and OpenType font support utilizes a Font Engine, which is a module for Embird software.

-To start lettering mode, use main menu > Text and select whether you want to create Text (Alphabets), Font Engine Text (system fonts), or if you want to edit some existing text.
+To enter Lettering Mode, navigate to Main Menu > Text and select whether to create new Alphabet text, Font Engine text, or to edit existing text.

-In the case of system fonts, if you install new fonts or add fonts to archive folders, use the main menu (Lettering mode) > Font > Find Fonts command for loading installed system fonts and also loading fonts from optional folders with font archives.
+For system fonts, if you have recently installed new fonts or added files to archive folders, use the Main Menu (Lettering Mode) > Font > Find Fonts command to refresh the font list.

 Icon of Find Fonts command